nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Note that:**

 * Editing of the lesson's type is not allowed.
 Recurring lessons cannot be edited to become temporary lessons and vice-versa.
-* If you are changing the lesson's duration, take note that durations of the lesson cannot be greater than **24 hours**!
+* If you are changing the lesson's duration, take note that durations of the lesson cannot be greater than **24 hours!**
 * You can use `-h` and `-m` together to specify a more precise duration
 ---